The International System of Units

 What are supplementary units in the SI system?

 The SI system originally classified two units as supplementary: the radian (for plane angles) and the steradian (for solid angles).
 Both are dimensionless quantities.
-Since 1995, they have been reclassified as derived units with a special status, but you will still see them referred to as supplementary units in many textbooks.
+Since 1995, they’ve been reclassified as derived units with a special status, but you’ll still see them referred to as supplementary units in many textbooks.

 This article helped me understand the 2019 SI redefinition well enough to explain it to someone else.
 That is the true test of understanding.